-- Waste management & recycling;
+- Waste management & recycling

-- Design & implementation of mechanical and chemical processes including ethanol, water treatment and cellulosic product manufacture;
+- Design & implementation of mechanical and chemical processes including ethanol, water treatment and cellulosic product manufacture

-- Operations of waste & biofuels plants;
+- Operations of waste & biofuels plants

-- Real estate development, location, permitting, financing; and
+- Real estate development, location, permitting, financing and

-- Management systems integration such as safety, environmental, accounting and change.
+- Management systems integration such as safety, environmental, accounting and change

 Craig Stuart-Paul | Founder & CEO

-Nick Thompson | Technology
+Nick Thompson | Technical Director

-Nick Thompson has worked in a variety of manufacturing sectors including food, chemicals and building materials for over 20 years.
+Nick Thompson, a Chemical Engineer, has worked in a variety of manufacturing sectors including food, chemicals and building materials for over 25 years.
 During this time, he has progressed from direct line management through general manufacturing management to full profit and loss accountability.
 As a result of these experiences, Mr. Thompson has had direct responsibility for all operational aspects including health and safety, procurement, capital investment, maintenance, quality assurance, product development and human resources.
 Mr. Thompson has had direct project management responsibility at a number of plant startups, which has included business process re-engineering activities that has been based around capital investment programs.
 He has had direct project management responsibility for all aspects including engineering design, equipment procurement and installation.
-He has always delivered added-value through improved productivity, and product quality using modern manufacturing systems.
-A creative engineer, Mr. Thompson has developed innovative new products which positioned his companies for significant market advantage.
+He has always delivered added-value through improved productivity, and product quality using modern manufacturing systems with a particular focus on quality were he has been instrumental in introducing ISO 9001 based quality management systems.
+A creative engineer, Mr. Thompson has developed innovative new products, which positioned his companies for significant market advantage.
 Mr. Thompson has worked on a number of initiatives involving the introduction of recycled materials in established

-Alan Iantosca | Engineering
+Alan Iantosca | Engineering & Project Director

 responsible for business development, execution and commercialization of projects in the energy market sector.
 He also provided senior management oversight for the commercialization of all BOC research and development initiatives.
 Before BOC, Mr. Iantosca worked for American Ref-Fuel Company which owned and operated six energy from waste facilities in the northeast US.
 He held positions of General Manager of their $400M Resource Recovery Facility in NJ,

-Philip Sheibley | Board Advisor
+Mr. Philip Sheibley | Board Advisor

 Mr. Sheibley, Chairman of the Board.
 Mr. Sheibley has been a member of Fiberight’s board of directors since March 2011 and is a principal with FIberight Investment Partners, LLC, a venture capital fund company.
 Previously, Mr. Sheibley was a Managing Partner with Accenture, where he most recently served as Industry Program Director for Life Sciences, an approximately $800M business for the firm.
 While at Accenture Mr. Sheibley also served in various leadership roles including leading multi-year, multi-million dollar capability development programs, business development lead for the pharmaceutical industry, global director for management consulting, and developing one of Accenture’s 100 largest “diamond” client relationships.
 Mr. Sheibley is also a director and board chairman at FastForm Ltd., a medical products company.
 Mr. Sheibley is a graduate of Lehigh University with a degree in Industrial Engineering.

-Steve Ragiel | Board Advisor
+Mr. Steve Ragiel | Board Advisor

 Steve Ragiel has been an executive in the commodity manufacturing and recycling processing industry for over 20 years.
 Prior to his strategic role with Fiberight, Mr. Ragiel was CEO and founder of Greenstar North America, which was a $200 million/year, 20 facility, multi-material commodity processor and manufacturer in the US, with backing from the Greenstar Ireland and Greenstar UK parent.
 Mr. Ragiel will provide important strategic advice, technical assistance and industry connections within the waste management and recycling business sector to facilitate Fiberight’s control over long-term MSW feedstock sources.
 Mr. Ragiel has a long-standing record of building teams, integration acquisitions, tailoring solutions for customers, hedging commodity risk and reducing unit costs to generate increased shareholder value.
 Mr. Ragiel is a graduate of Vanderbilt University with a degree in Chemical Engineering.